dukeluo/eslint-plugin-check-file/docs/rules/filename-naming-convention.md

 ## Rule Details

 This rule aims to format the filename of the specified file.
-This rule uses the glob match syntax to match a file and declare the naming pattern for the filename.
+This rule uses the glob match syntax to match target files and declare the naming pattern for the filename.

 There are six naming conventions built into this rule, including `CAMEL_CASE`, `PASCAL_CASE`, `SNAKE_CASE`, `KEBAB_CASE`, `SCREAMING_SNAKE_CASE` and `FLAT_CASE`.